Best Places to visit in Ahmedabad in 2 days- Complete Guide

 This place will profound your serenity; accompanied by people in quiet prayer and birds chirping on the columns.

 The Ashram holds significance as Gandhiji led the famed Dandi March(Salt Satyagrah) from here and later it led to the freedom of India.
-So it was known as Satyagrah Ashram.
-Owing to its significance the Ashram is now considered as a national monument.
+So it was known as Satyagraha Ashram.
+Owing to its significance the Ashram is now considered a national monument.

 The Ashram now has a museum- Gandhi Smarak Sangrahalaya.
 It throws light on the life and teachings of Mahatma Gandhi.
 The informative museum has three galleries including Gandhi in Ahmedabad Gallery, Painting Gallery, and My Life is My Message Gallery.
 Travelers gain an insight into the life and accomplishments of Mahatma Gandhi.

-Opposite to Museum is Hriday Kunj which were the living quarters of Gandhiji and Kasturba.
-Outside, one can see volunteers working on Charkha to thread khadi from row cotton and one can even try their hands on it.
-Gandhiji started a movement to use ‘swadeshi’ and that leads to the Khadi movement and ultimate weapon for the independence of India.
-This destination one must include in Ahmedabad Sightseeing.
+Opposite to Museum is Hriday Kunj which was the living quarters of Gandhiji and Kasturba.
+Outside, one can see volunteers working on Charkha to thread khadi from row cotton and one can even try their hands at it.
+Gandhiji started a movement to use ‘swadeshi’ and that leads to the Khadi movement and the ultimate weapon for the independence of India.
+This destination must include Ahmedabad Sightseeing.

-Entry fees and timings: 8.30 AM to 6.30 PM all days; No entry fees
+Entry fees and timings: 8.30 AM to 6.30 PM on all days; No entry fees

-Another prominent architecture in Ahmedabad is the Hatheesing Jain Temple complex which is local tourist attractions in Ahmedabad.
-The temple was built in 1848 by Shetani Harkunvar in the memory of her husband Sheth Hatheesinh who was a wealthy trader.
+Another prominent piece of architecture in Ahmedabad is the Hatheesing Jain Temple complex which is a local tourist attraction in Ahmedabad.
+The temple was built in 1848 by Shetani Harkunvar in memory of her husband Sheth Hatheesinh who was a wealthy trader.
 The temple is dedicated to Jain tirthankar and houses 11 deities.

 The temple has a dome-shaped structure at its front and back which are decorated with exquisite patterns and designs.
-Keerti Samba, the column of honor, is also built in the compound and attracts every tourist and devotee towards its structural beauty.
-This place is one of the top Ahmedabad tourist attractions that need to include in Places to visit in Ahmedabad in 2 days itinerary.
+Keerti Samba, the column of honor, is also built in the compound and attracts every tourist and devotee to its structural beauty.
+This place is one of the top Ahmedabad tourist attractions that need to include in the Places to Visit in Ahmedabad in 2 days itinerary.

 If you are in Ahmedabad and looking for quiet time, head to Sabarmati Riverfront.
-As its name suggests, it is waterfront developed along the banks of river Sabarmati.
-The roads are constructed with footpaths, parking bays, carriageways and cycle tracks.
+As its name suggests, it is a waterfront developed along the banks of river Sabarmati.
+The roads are constructed with footpaths, parking bays, carriageways, and cycle tracks.
 There are many amenities like a promenade for walking, Parks, and Gardens to enjoy evenings at leisure.
-It is a popular place for Ahmadabadi to spent time with family on weekend.
+It is a popular place for Ahmadabadi to spend time with family on weekends.

 - Calico Museum of Textile